hpe-dev-incubator/hpe-dev-portal/content/blog/meet-open-source-contributor-and-fpart-fpsync-project-developer-ganael-laplanche.md

 But that takes time (that is, personal time) and money (we need machines to test on, as well as power to run them).
 I am glad to see more and more companies supporting open source.
 Recently, HPE gave me a replacement for my old server, I'll never thank them enough for that kindness!
 This is a sign that things are changing: this would probably have not been possible a few years ago.
 I think everybody now understands why it is so important to support open source development.
 Giving hardware is a kind of support, sharing code is another one.
 Let's encourage companies to continue that way!

 As for individuals, do not hesitate to report bugs or share code.
-You will participate in making great things and get fantastic feedback from the community...
+You will participate in making great things and get fantastic feedback from the community!

-Way to go!